D'Angelo: 2021–2025: Final years and upcoming fourth album

-Artistry, influences, legacy and impact
+Artistry and legacy

 In a 1995 interview, he discussed the influence that musician Prince had on his approach to recording his debut album, stating "I was one of those guys who read the album credits and I realized that Prince was a true artist.
 He wrote, produced, and performed, and that's the way I wanted to do it."
-According to D'Angelo, the hip hop influence present on the album "came from the Native Tongues movement – Tribe Called Quest, Gang Starr and Main Source."
+According to D'Angelo, the hip-hop influence present on the album "came from the Native Tongues movement – Tribe Called Quest, Gang Starr, and Main Source."
 In a February 1999 interview with music journalist Touré, D'Angelo discussed on his visit to South Carolina, that he "went through this tunnel, through gospel, blues, and a lot of old soul, old James Brown, early, early Sly and the Family Stone, and a lot of Jimi Hendrix".
 In the same interview, he cited the deaths of rappers Tupac Shakur and The Notorious B.I.G. as having a great effect on him during the period.
-Collectively referred to by D'Angelo as "yoda", these influencers included soul artist Al Green, funk artist George Clinton, and Afrobeat artist Fela Kuti.
+Collectively referred to by D'Angelo as "Yoda", these influences included soul artist Al Green, funk artist George Clinton, and Afrobeat artist Fela Kuti.

 Brown Sugar is widely credited as the album that launched neo-soul, with the term coined soon after by D'Angelo's manager Kedar Massenburg.
 The style blends R&B with elements from hip-hop, jazz and other styles of music.
 Pitchfork defined D'Angelo as "the groundbreaking R&B artist who helped define the neo-soul movement across decades".
 The Washington Post described D'Angelo as the "godfather of neo-soul".
 D'Angelo distanced himself from the term, saying in 2014, "I never claimed I do neo-soul...
 When I first came out, I used to always say, 'I do black music.
 I make black music."
+In an interview published in 2024, he stated when people would ask what he kind of music he makes, he would reply, "I say soul music.
+Not neo-soul but soul."